Second-language acquisition: Individual variation

 Individual factors, such as language aptitude, age, strategy use, motivation, and personality, play a significant role in second-language acquisition.
 For example, the critical period hypothesis explores how age affects language learning ability, while motivation is often categorized into intrinsic and extrinsic types.
-Personality traits, such as introversion and extroversion, and the use of effective learning strategies can also influence language acquisition outcomes.
+Personality traits, such as introversion and extroversion, and differences in cognitive style and the use of individuals effective learning strategies can also influence language acquisition outcomes.
 For more detailed information, see the Individual variation in second-language acquisition article.

 Attrition

 Second-language attrition refers to the loss of proficiency in a language that was previously acquired, often due to a lack of use or exposure.
 Factors influencing attrition include the level of initial proficiency, age, social circumstances, and motivation.
 A learner's L2 is not suddenly lost with disuse, but its communicative functions are slowly replaced by those of the L1.

 Similar to second-language acquisition, second-language attrition occurs in stages.
 However, according to the regression hypothesis, the stages of attrition occur in reverse order of acquisition.
 With acquisition, receptive skills develop first, and then productive skills, and with attrition, productive skills are lost first, and then receptive skills.